star0202/star0202/README.md

 I mainly use Python, but I am also interested in TypeScript and Java!

+I also like discrete math and physics and chemistry(btw I hate biology..)

 ## Gifted Educations
 Kage Gifted Education(2014) - K-WPPSI: 142